matt-cassinelli/code-challenges/README.md

 ## Code Challenges 🎯

-A place to practise problem solving, syntax, algorithms etc. Feel free to fork it and scrub out the answers!
+A place to practise problem solving, syntax, algorithms etc. Feel free to download it and scrub out the answers!

 For challenges with multiple solutions, I've named the methods "SolveV2", "SolveV3" etc. To test one of these solutions, rename the corresponding method inside the test.